 As indicated in 3GPP TS 33.501 [14] and 3GPP TS 29.500 [5], the access to the Nnef_PFDmanagement API may be authorized by means of the OAuth2 protocol (see IETF RFC 6749 [15]), based on local configuration, using the "Client Credentials" authorization grant, where the NRF (see 3GPP TS 29.510 [13]) plays the role of the authorization server.

-If OAuth2 is used, an NF Service Consumer, prior to consuming services offered by the Nnef_PFDmanagement API, shall obtain a "token" from the authorization server, by invoking the Access Token Request service, as described in 3GPP TS 29.510 [13], subclause 5.4.2.2.
+If OAuth2 is used, an NF service consumer, prior to consuming services offered by the Nnef_PFDmanagement API, shall obtain a "token" from the authorization server, by invoking the Access Token Request service, as described in 3GPP TS 29.510 [13], subclause 5.4.2.2.

-NOTE: When multiple NRFs are deployed in a network, the NRF used as authorization server is the same NRF that the NF Service Consumer used for discovering the Nnef_PFDmanagement service.
+NOTE: When multiple NRFs are deployed in a network, the NRF used as authorization server is the same NRF that the NF service consumer used for discovering the Nnef_PFDmanagement service.

 The Nnef_PFDmanagement API defines a single scope "nnef-pfdmanagement" for OAuth2 authorization (as specified in 3GPP TS 33.501 [14]) for the entire service, and it does not define any additional scopes at resource or operation level.